Hillary Clinton's campaign — in under 4 minutes - CNN Video

 Hillary Clinton's campaign — in under 4 minutes

-Relive the key moments of Hillary Clinton's second run for the presidency in less time than it takes to make an omelette.
+Relive the key moments of Hillary Clinton's second run for the presidency.

 Source: CNN